Life Cycle

 Middle-aged house bees can multitask and perform several jobs at the same age, such as feeding brood, receiving nectar, packing pollen, and ventilating.
 However, they are more adept at doing one particular job at a specific age.
 Crucially, bees aged between 1 and 11 days old feed the Q, and ones between 4 and 17 days old look after larvae and can produce wax.

 Whilst still house bees, they make tentative forays outside and do short orientation flights, learning the position of the hive.
-Orientating bees fly in small groups, facing the hive and form a noisy little cloud.
+Orientating bees fly in small groups, facing the hive, and form a noisy little cloud.
 High above their hive, bees orientate by flying in wide circles.
+“Pre-foraging” bees fly around the area surrounding the hive, learning the topography.
+Not infrequently they get lost.

 Assessment: Identify brood at all stages

-The Q lays eggs in a central circumscribed area called the brood nest.
+The Q lays eggs in a circumscribed area called the brood nest.
+It is usually sited in the centre of the hive.
 The maturity of the brood has a pattern.
 The Q first lays eggs in the middle of the comb and then successively lays eggs in bands around it, like the rings of an onion.
-The youngest larvae in the photo are roughly early day two.
-Open/uncapped/unsealed brood is the beekeeper’s term for larvae and eggs.

-A comb containing eggs = brood - thus referred to as a brood frame or a frame of eggs.
+A comb containing eggs is also called brood and is referred to as a brood frame or a frame of eggs.

 The areas of pallor (first photo) are due to open brood.
 If there is a surplus of stores, they are placed on the edge of the brood.
 In this way, it is near the open brood that needs feeding.
 The lower picture has a band of orange pollen around the brood.
 There are honeycombs in the upper corners.

-In a hive where they live in two hive boxes (hive chambers), the nest occasionally spans the gap with an oval brood pattern as in the first photo, but it is usually contained in a single frame, as in the second photo.
+In a hive where they live in two hive boxes (also known as hive chambers), the nest occasionally spans the gap with an oval brood pattern as in the first photo.

 1e.
 Guards